zaiisao/Documentation/en/Audio Broadcast/token.md

 >[1] `expireTimestamp` is represented by the number of seconds elapsed since 1/1/1970.
 If, for example, you want to access the Agora Service within 10 minutes after the token is generated, set `expireTimestamp` as the current timestamp + 600 \(seconds\).
 The expiration time for each token is independent, and you can set it through the `setPrivilege` method.

-For the methods and parameters involved, see [Generat a Token on Your Server](../../en/null/token_server.md).
+For the methods and parameters involved, see [Generate a Token on Your Server](../../en/null/token_server.md).

 ### Apply your token or temporary token